 This page provides links to information on the ways the public can access the Porirua City Council and its elected members and contribute to the decisions being made.

 Contacting the Council, Mayor and Councillors

 Members of the public can contact the Porirua City Council and its elected members either by telephone, email or mail.

 In addition, members of the public are welcome to call into the public counter in the main Administration Building at 16 Cobham Court to make enquiries or view agendas for meetings.

 Public Attendance at Meetings

 Members of the public are also welcome to attend meetings of Council and its Committees as observers.
 You will, however, be asked to leave the meeting when a resolution to exclude the news media and public is passed.

-Members of the public may attend committee meetings to express their views during the Public Forum time, either as individuals or as part of a deputation, subject to the following conditions:
+Members of the public may attend meetings to express their views during the Public Forum time, either as individuals or as part of a deputation, subject to the following conditions: